 What is the benefit?

-Death benefit may be accelerated to pay for long-term care expenses.
+Death benefits may be accelerated to pay for long-term care expenses.
 Generally, additional long-term care coverage beyond the death benefit can be purchased via an additional rider.

-Death benefit may be accelerated in the event of a chronic illness.
-Benefits are generally limited to a percentage of the death benefit, ranging from 50%-100%.
+The death benefit may be accelerated in the event of a chronic illness.
+However, benefits are generally limited to a percentage of the death benefit, ranging from 50% to 100%.

 Eligibility Requirements

-Assessment by licensed health professional certifying that you are unable to perform 2 of 6 Activities of Daily Living; have a severe cognitive impairment, or both.
+Assessment by a licensed health professional certifying that you are unable to perform 2 of 6 Activities of Daily Living, have a severe cognitive impairment, or both.
 Impairment can be temporary or permanent.

 How are benefits paid?